 Following graduation, there was one short year at the Lutheran Theological Seminary in Gettysburg.
 My faith deepened, even as my grades and life pointed me in directions that would not include ordination as a Lutheran pastor.

 I relocated to Cape Cod in 1997.
 Opened my first gallery in the breezeway of my home.
-Then a different one on Main Street in Falmouth in 2009, finally settling in to a smaller working studio in West Falmouth from 2014-2016.
-Acknowledging that maintaining retail hours is not my strong suit, I moved my studio back home, so that I may focus on the painting itself, rather than the retail side.
-That's why professional galleries exist.
+Then a different one on Main Street in Falmouth in 2009, finally settling into a smaller working studio in West Falmouth from 2014-2016.
+Acknowledging that maintaining retail hours is not my strong suit, I moved my studio back home in 2017 to focus on the painting itself.

 I have taught classes in basic drawing and painting, and spiritual creativity.
-Drawing classes are based on Betty Edwards’ book Drawing on the Right Side of the Brain.
-Creativity courses are based in original material as well as Julia Cameron's’ book The Artist’s Way.
+Drawing classes were based on Betty Edwards’ book Drawing on the Right Side of the Brain.
+Creativity courses were based in original material as well as Julia Cameron's’ book The Artist’s Way.

 In 2008, I wrote and illustrated MIMI'S JOY, an inspirational book featuring pieces of my paintings,